CartoDB/dataservices-api/doc/isoline_functions.md

 # Isoline functions

 The following functions provide an isolines generator service based on time or distance.
-This service uses the isolines service defined for the user (currently, only the Here isolines service is available).
+This service uses the isolines service defined for the user (currently, only the [HERE](https://developer.here.com/coverage-info) isolines service is available).

 **This service is subject to quota limitations, and extra fees may apply**.
 Please view our [terms and conditions](https://cartodb.com/terms/) and check out the [Quota information section](http://docs.cartodb.com/cartodb-platform/dataservices-api/quota-information/) for details and recommendations related with quota usage.